 Crown Trade do not manufacture a brilliant white satinwood!!
 Bit of a shocker really, but it suits certain situations.
 It looks dull, which is how satinwood should look I suppose.
 Because it’s not “in your face” and “very shouty” like brilliant white would be, it hides a multitude of sins.
 I work for a lot of landlords and they all pretty much want the same thing.
 They don’t want me to go into a property and spend months filling, prepping, sanding, coating up, filling, sanding, prepping, etc. They want a good job but with a fast turnaround.
 Tenants don’t look after the property anyway.

 All the previously painted woodwork gets a quick tickle with some very fine 60 grade finishing paper, then I apply two heavy coats of the Crown Trade satinwood.
 That’s where this product comes into its own in my opinion.
 The imperfections on the woodwork aren’t highlighted and because of the opacity of this stuff, two coats will cover anything!!
 Even if you dilute it slightly with white spirit.

 That isn’t to say cheap rental jobs are the only time I use it.
 If fact its pretty much all I use.
 The finish is rich, creamy and luxurious in my honest opinion and looks stunning on all types of jobs.
 In fact, Crown Trade satinwood looks very contemporary in modern homes.

 They Call Me (Not So) Mellow Yellow

 Now, I’m not stupib!
 I know that all oil-based paint will yellow (unless you buy magnolia), But I’ve never noticed the issue with Crown Trade Satin.
-Maybe because I don’t revisit every job months after I have finished it, but the issue is definitely a lot less prolific than it’s trade rivals from what I can tell.
-That has got to be a massive advantage.
+I revisit a job years after I have finished sometimes and the woodwork still looks new.

 Where To Buy